MousaviLaleh/stock-analysis/README.md

     to initialize arrays : <br/>
     ![arrays.png](/resources/arrays.png) <br/>

-4. active the sheet that was called by user :
+5. active the sheet that was called by user :

     Worksheets(yearValue).Activate <br/>

     this code calls the soirce sheet of data

-5. lets find out how many rows we need to loop over
+6. Lets find out how many rows we need to loop over

     RowCount = Cells(Rows.Count, "A").End(xlUp).Row

-6. startTime and  endTime : two Single variables to save the code running time
+7. startTime and  endTime : two Single variables to save the code running time
-7. first For loop ( tickerIndex = 0 To 11 )  : to loop over all the rows in the spreadsheet
+8. first For loop ( tickerIndex = 0 To 11 )  : to loop over all the rows in the spreadsheet
-8. second For loop ( For i = 2 To RowCount ) : to loop over each ticker data, and calculate the total volume of, startinPrice and endingPrice of each ticker
+9. second For loop ( For i = 2 To RowCount ) : to loop over each ticker data, and calculate the total volume of, startinPrice and endingPrice of each ticker
-9. third For loop ( For i = 0 To 11 ) : to loop through four arrays to output the Ticker name, Total Daily Volume, and Return
+10. third For loop ( For i = 0 To 11 ) : to loop through four arrays to output the Ticker name, Total Daily Volume, and Return
-10. formatting section
+11. formatting section

 ## Results